Dani Rowe: 2012–2014: Olympic champion

+2014–2018: Bronze at the 2018 Commonwealth Games

 After being involved in crashes on consecutive days, Rowe was unable to train fully and consequently missed out on selection for the 2014 UCI Track Cycling World Championships.
-She represented England at the 2014 Commonwealth Games in Glasgow.
-She finished eleventh in the road race, and on the track, she came fourth in the scratch race, seventh in the points race, and eighth in the individual pursuit.
+She labelled her absence as "heartbreaking".
 In late June, at the British National Road Race Championships, Rowe finished runner-up behind Kenny.
+She represented England at the 2014 Commonwealth Games in Glasgow, finishing eleventh in the road race, fourth in the scratch race, seventh in the points race, and eighth in the individual pursuit.
 In September, Rowe was part of the Wiggle-Honda team pursuit line-up that achieved victory at the British National Track Championships.

-In November 2014, Rowe was involved a serious crash after hitting a pothole while training on roads near Merthyr Tydfil.
-She suffered a snapped rib cage and a collapsed lung and spent 10 days in hospital.
+In November 2014, Rowe was involved in a crash after a fellow rider hit a pothole while they were training on roads near Merthyr Tydfil.
+She suffered a snapped rib cage and a collapsed lung and spent ten days in hospital.
 Five months later, Rowe claimed overall victory at the Tour of the Reservoir.
+It was her first race back after recovering from her crash.

 In 2016, Rowe finished third in the Cadel Evans Great Ocean Road Race, fourth in the Women's Tour Down Under, and seventh in the Philadelphia Cycling Classic.
-She was then overlooked by Great Britain for selection for the road race at the 2016 Summer Olympics.
-A "gutted" Rowe criticized the decision not to select her, calling it "unfair".
-Rowe's ranking was better than two of the cyclists that were selected.
+She then missed out on selection for the road race at the 2016 Summer Olympics.
+Rowe criticized the decision not to select her.
+She was the second-highest ranked British rider and Rowe believed she should have been named ahead of Emma Pooley and Nikki Harris.
 She later launched an appeal, but was unsuccessful.
 In September 2016, Rowe signed for for the 2017 season.
-After one year, in October 2017 she announced that she would join for 2018.
+In October 2017, it was announced that she would join for 2018.

-In December 2017, Rowe announced that she was switching allegiance to Wales at the Commonwealth Games ahead of the forthcoming 2018 Commonwealth Games in the Gold Coast.
+In December 2017, Rowe announced that she was switching allegiance to Wales ahead of the forthcoming 2018 Commonwealth Games in the Gold Coast.
 Explaining her decision, she stated that she has a "strong affinity and love" for Wales where she had lived throughout her professional career.
 At the Games, she won a bronze medal in the road race.
-In May, she finished runner-up to Megan Guarnier at the Tour de Yorkshire.
-In June, Rowe finished third overall at the 2018 Women's Tour.
+In May, Rowe finished runner-up to American rider Megan Guarnier at the Tour de Yorkshire, and in June, she finished third overall at the 2018 Women's Tour.
 She suffered injuries in a crash on the penultimate day but was able to finish the race.
-Afterwards, Rowe stated that it was her "best result" on the road.
-The following month, Rowe finished runner-up for a second time in the British National Road Race Championships after she was beaten by Jessica Roberts.
+Afterwards, Rowe stated that it was her "best result" in road cycling.
+The following month, she finished runner-up in the British National Road Race Championships after she was beaten by Jessica Roberts.
 In December 2018, Rowe announced her retirement from the sport.

-Personal life
+Personal life and honours

-Rowe is married to fellow cyclist Matthew Rowe.
-They married on Saturday 30 September 2017 at Llandaff Cathedral.
-The couple live in Cardiff, Wales.
-In 2020, Rowe gave birth to a son.

-After retiring from cycling, Rowe began training to run the 2019 London Marathon, but was forced to stop after developing multiple stress fractures in her leg.
+Rowe married fellow cyclist Matthew Rowe in September 2017, and she gave birth to a son in 2020.
+Rowe has a younger sister.
+After retiring from cycling, she began preparing to run the 2019 London Marathon but was forced to stop training after developing multiple stress fractures in her right leg.
+Rowe has worked as a colour commentator for TNT Sports.